jundalisay/spblist/content/en/research/ancient/mayan/popol/part-3/chapter-04.md

 Tohil was also the name of the god who was received by the grandfathers and the fathers of the lords, whom we also know today.

-In this way, the 3 Quiché [families] were given their names and they did not separate, because they had a god of the same name, Tohil of the Quiché, Tohil of the Tamub and [Tohil] of the Ilocab;
+In this way, the 3 Quiché families were given their names and they did not separate, because they had a god of the same name:
+- Tohil of the Quiché
+- Tohil of the Tamub
+- Tohil of the Ilocab

-One only was the name of the god, and therefore the three Quiché [families] did not separate.
+The name of the god was only one.
+And so the 3 Quiché families did not separate.

 Great was the virtue of Tohil, Avilix, and Hacavitz.